-The Company, from time to time, is party to litigation arising in the ordinary course of its business.
+The Company, from time to time, is party to litigation arising in the ordinary course of business.
 Management does not believe that the outcome of these claims will have a material adverse effect on the consolidated financial position, results of operations or cash flows of the Company based on the status of proceedings at this time.

 On August 27, 2012, a complaint was filed by Blue Spike, LLC naming the Company in a patent infringement case (Blue Spike, LLC v.
 Audible Magic Corporation, et al., United States District Court for the Eastern District of Texas).
-The complaint alleges that the Company has infringed U.S. Patent No. 7,346,472 with a listed issue date of March 18, 2008, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,660,700 with a listed issue date of February 9, 2010, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,949,494 with a listed issue date of May 24, 2011, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,949,494 with a listed issue date of May 24, 2011, entitled "Method and Device for Monitoring and Analyzing Signals," and U.S. Patent No. 8,214,175 with a listed issue date of July 3, 2012, entitled "Method and Device for Monitoring and Analyzing Signals."
+The complaint alleges that the Company has infringed U.S. Patent No. 7,346,472 with a listed issue date of March 18, 2008, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,660,700 with a listed issue date of February 9, 2010, entitled "Method and Device for Monitoring and Analyzing Signals," U.S. Patent No. 7,949,494 with a listed issue date of May 24, 2011, entitled "Method and Device for Monitoring and Analyzing Signals" and U.S. Patent No. 8,214,175 with a listed issue date of July 3, 2012, entitled "Method and Device for Monitoring and Analyzing Signals."
 The complaint seeks an injunction enjoining infringement, damages and pre- and post-judgment costs and interest.
 The Company answered and filed counterclaims against Blue Spike on December 3, 2012.
 The Company amended its answer and counterclaims on July 15, 2013.
-This complaint is subject to indemnification by one of the Company's vendors.
-The Company cannot yet determine whether it is probable that a loss will be incurred in connection with this complaint, nor can the Company reasonably estimate the potential loss, if any.
+This complaint is subject to indemnification by one of the Company reasonably estimate the potential loss, if any.

 On September 10, 2013, a complaint was filed by Cinsay Inc. naming the Company in a patent infringement case (Cinsay Inc. v.
 Brightcove Inc. and Joyus Inc., United States District Court for the Northern District of Texas).
 The complaint alleges that the Company has infringed U.S. Patent No. 8,312,486 with a listed issue date of November 13, 2012, entitled "Interactive Product Placement and Method Therefor" and U.S. Patent No. 8,533,753 with a listed issue date of September 10, 2013, entitled "Interactive Product Placement and Method Therefor."
-On October 1, 2013, Cinsay filed an amended complaint against the Company in which it reasserted the allegations of infringement of U.S. Patent No. 8,512,486 and U.S. Patent No. 8,533,753 with a listed issue date of October 1, 2013, entitled "Interactive Product Placement and Method Therefor."
-The amended of U.S. Patent No. 8,512,486 and U.S. Patent No. 8,533,753 and added allegations that the Company infringed U.S. Patent No. 8,549,555 with a listed issue date of October 1, 2013, entitled "Interactive Product Placement and Method Therefor."
+On October 1, 2013, Cinsay filed an amended complaint against the Company in which it reasserted the allegations of infringement of U.S. Patent No. 8,312,486 and U.S. Patent No. 8,533,753 and added allegations that the Company infringed U.S. Patent No. 8,549,555 with a listed issue date of October 1, 2013, entitled "Interactive Product Placement and Method Therefor."
 The amended complaint seeks an injunction enjoining infringement, damages and pre- and post-judgment costs and interest.
 The Company answered the amended complaint on November 12, 2013.
-The Company cannot yet determine whether it is probable that a loss will be incurred in connection with this complaint, nor can the Company reasonably estimate the potential loss or range of a possible loss, if any.
+The Company settled the matter on July 15, 2014 for an amount that is not material and, pursuant to the settlement, all claims against the Company were dismissed with prejudice on August 14, 2014.
+The Company recorded the impact of the settlement as a charge to operations in the consolidated statements of operations for the year ended December 31, 2014.